opening hours 9am - 5pm

 What is the suggested time required to explore the Historic Whaling Station?

 Most visitors spend 2 to 3 hour exploring the Historic Whaling Station, there is so much to see.

 What is the suggested time required to explore the Australian Wildlife Park & Regional Wildflower Garden?

 Most visitors spend 1 hour exploring the Australian Wildlife Park & Regional Wildflower Garden.

 Is the Historic Whaling Station wheelchair and pram accessible?

 Yes, the majority of our site is accessible by wheelchairs and prams.
-The only location not accessible is inside the Cheynes IV Whalechaser ship as visitors need to descend stairs and steps to explore the inside of the ship.
-There is also a wheelchair available to hire for free during your visit.
+Some large motorised wheelchairs may experience restrictions within the Wildlife Park and toilets in the main building.
+The only location not accessible is inside the Cheynes IV Whalechaser ship, as visitors need to descend stairs and steps to explore the inside of the ship.
+There are also wheelchairs available to hire for free during your visit.
+Please contact our team on (08) 9844 4021 if you would like to discuss your access needs further.

 Can I bring my own food and drinks?

 Yes, we have undercover picnic areas in the Historic Whaling Station and the Regional Wildflower Garden, with free gas BBQs available in the Regional Wildflower Garden.

 Can I feed the Australian Wildlife?

 For the health and safety of our wildlife it is not possible to feed them.
 However, our wildlife keepers interact daily with the animals and regularly change feeding routines, so you never know, you could be here to witness dinner time.

 What else is there to explore near Albany's Historic Whaling Station?

 There are many beautiful natural attractions to explore near us.
 These include Frenchman Bay, Goode Beach, the Salmon Holes, Stoney Hill, the Blowholes, Jimmy Newells, the Gap & Natural Bridge and many more.